shichao-an/notes/docs/bd/ch1.md

 * **Random-access NoSQL databases**.
 There has been a plethora of NoSQL databases created in the past few years, such as [Cassandra](https://en.wikipedia.org/wiki/Apache_Cassandra), [HBase](https://en.wikipedia.org/wiki/Apache_HBase), [MongoDB](https://en.wikipedia.org/wiki/MongoDB), [Voldemort](https://en.wikipedia.org/wiki/Voldemort_(distributed_data_store)), [Riak](https://en.wikipedia.org/wiki/Riak), [CouchDB](https://en.wikipedia.org/wiki/CouchDB).
     * These databases all share one thing in common: they sacrifice the full expressiveness of SQL and instead specialize in certain kinds of operations.
     * They all have different semantics and are meant to be used for specific purposes.
-They’re not meant to be used for arbitrary [data warehousing](https://en.wikipedia.org/wiki/Data_warehouse). <u>Choosing a NoSQL database to use is like choosing between a hash map, sorted map, linked list, or vector when choosing a data structure to use in a program.</u> Cassandra will be used as part of the example application to be discussed.
+They're not meant to be used for arbitrary [data warehousing](https://en.wikipedia.org/wiki/Data_warehouse). <u>Choosing a NoSQL database to use is like choosing between a hash map, sorted map, linked list, or vector when choosing a data structure to use in a program.</u> Cassandra will be used as part of the example application to be discussed.
 * **Messaging/queuing systems**.
 A messaging/queuing system provides a way to send and consume messages between processes in a fault-tolerant and asynchronous manner.
 A message queue is a key component for doing realtime processing.
 [Apache Kafka](https://en.wikipedia.org/wiki/Apache_Kafka) is discussed in this book.
 * **Realtime computation system**.
 Realtime computation systems are high throughput, low latency, stream-processing systems.
-They can’t do the range of computations a batch-processing system can, but they process messages extremely quickly.
+They can't do the range of computations a batch-processing system can, but they process messages extremely quickly.
 [Storm](https://en.wikipedia.org/wiki/Storm_(event_processor)) is used in this book.
 Storm topologies are easy to write and scale.

 As these open source projects have matured, companies have formed around some of them to provide enterprise support.
 For example: